sudheerj/reactjs-interview-questions/README.md

 178. ### What are default props?

      The _defaultProps_ can be defined as a property on the component to set the default values for the props.
-These default props are used when props not supplied(i.e., undefined props), but not for null props.
+These default props are used when props not supplied(i.e., undefined props), but not for `null` or `0` as props.
 That means, If you provide null value then it remains null value.
+It's the same behavior with 0 as well.

      For example, let us create color default prop for the button component,